Consumer News

 CATrends: Fake Collagen Cosmetics

 Sales of collagen products in the U.S. continue to grow, spurred by a number of different industries getting in on the wellness trend.
-The cosmetics industry, in particular, has played a large role in the expansion of the collagen market as more consumers seek beauty products containing collagen.
+The cosmetics industry, in particular, has played a large role in the expansion of the collagen market as more consumers seek beauty products containing the ingredient.

 But according to a recent trend in class-action litigation, not all collagen cosmetics are the real deal.